photoionization/chromium_source_tarball_deprecated/README.md

 The source tarballs in this repo are kept updated with the [Chrome Releases](http://googlechromereleases.blogspot.com) blog, you can find the script under `script/chrome_releases_monitor/`.

+## License

+The code of this project is published under public domain.